Skip to content

 Why It's a Problem

-Excess inventory ties up cash and storage space.
-Discounting deadstock hurts profit margins and brand value.
-On the flip side, frequent stockouts frustrate customers who may never return.
-Many new brands panic-order inventory after a few good sales, only to get stuck with unsold products later.
+Excess inventory ties up cash and storage space, forcing brands to discount products and damage brand value.
+On the other hand, stockouts frustrate customers who may turn to competitors.
+Many new brands panic-order inventory after initial success, only to be stuck with unsold products later.

 How to Fix It

-Just-in-time manufacturing reduces risk by producing items as orders come in.
-This approach works well for made-to-order brands.
-Pre-orders help gauge demand before full production runs.
-Analyzing past sales data improves future forecasting accuracy.
+Adopting just-in-time manufacturing reduces risk by producing items as orders come in, which works well for made-to-order brands.
+Pre-orders also help gauge demand before full production runs.
+Analyzing past sales data improves forecasting accuracy and helps brands adjust future orders.

 Mistake #7: Neglecting Customer Retention